-Damage assessment is the first step.
-This allows technicians to see the extent of the damage and determine if PDR is indeed the right way to go.
-Between 80 and 90 percent of all dents are able to be removed through PDR.
-Then, the technician will prepare the area around the dent before attempting the repair.
+- Damage assessment: This is the stage that allows technicians to view the extent of the damage and determine if PDR is the best choice.
+Between 80 and 90 percent of all dents can be successfully removed through PDR.
+The area around the dent will be prepped before the repair is attempted.

 - Creating a Pathway: Entry to the dent is usually gained from the back side, which may require removing the body panels, tail lights and interior panels in extreme cases.